rob-Hitchens/OrderStatisticsTree/README.md

 A [Red Black Tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) optimizes the cost of insertion and removal by tolerating limited imbalance.
 Tolerating limited imbalance reduces the frequency and depth of tree reorganizations which reduces insert and delete cost.

+This implementation relies on the iterative approach to functions that seem recursive in nature, to avoid problems with stack depth.

 ### Inserts and Deletes Take a "UID" and a "sortVal"

 - `_sortVal`: The value to sort, such as price, amount, rating, etc..
 These are unsigned integers. `0` is prohibited.